The Nook Japan

 • Mixed bathing is uncommon today: baths are usually split by gender, so a solo parent takes same-gender children with them.
 Many family ryokan offer a private bath (kashikiri / 貸切風呂) you can reserve — by far the easiest option with little ones.

-• Nappies are not allowed in the bathing water.
+• Diapers are not allowed in the bathing water.
 For a not-yet-potty-trained child, a private bath or a foot bath is the stress-free choice.

 Tattoos: the rule that surprises people